Our Lady of Akita

-The apparitions were unusual in that the weeping statue of the Virgin Mary was broadcast on Japanese national television, and gained further notice with the sudden healing of hearing impairment experienced by Sasagawa after the apparitions.
+The apparitions were unusual in that the weeping statue of the Virgin Mary was broadcast on Japanese national television, and gained further notice with the sudden healing of hearing impairments experienced by Sasagawa after the apparitions.
 The image also became affiliated with The Lady of All Nations movement, with which the message shares some similarities.

 The local ordinary of the convent, John Shojiro Ito, Bishop of Niigata (r.
 1962–1985), recognized "the supernatural character of a series of mysterious events concerning the statue of the Holy Mother Mary" and authorized "the veneration of the Holy Mother of Akita" within the Roman Catholic Diocese of Niigata in a 1984 pastoral letter.

 Background

-For several decades, Sasagawa, originally from a Buddhist family, had encountered many health problems.
-She was born premature and suffered poor health most of her life.
-She also had a poorly performed appendix operation and was immobile for over a decade.
+Sasagawa, originally from a Buddhist family, had encountered many health problems for most of her life.
+She was born premature and, following a bad appendix operation, was immobile for over a decade.
 Her health reportedly improved after drinking water from Lourdes while under the care of a Catholic nun.
-After going totally deaf, she went to live with the nuns near Akita.
+After going completely deaf, she went to live with nuns near Akita.
+Sasagawa died on August 15, 2024, at the age of 93, in Akita, Japan, at the convent where she lived.

 Apparitions

-In 1973, Sasagawa reported apparitions, as well as stigmata and a wooden statue of the Virgin Mary which was said to have wept on 101 occasions.
-The nuns at Yuzawadai also reported stigmata on the statue, as well as on the hands of Sasagawa; the stigmata on the statue supposedly appeared before the tears started, and disappeared after the tears.
+In 1973, Sasagawa reported apparitions, as well as manifesting the stigmata and a wooden statue of the Virgin Mary which was said to have wept on 101 occasions.
+The nuns at Yuzawadai also reported stigmata on the statue that supposedly appeared before the tears started, and disappeared after the tears.

-Sasagawa reported three messages from the Blessed Virgin during 1973, but the statue itself is reported to have continued weeping thereafter.
-Sasagawa reported that she first heard the statue calling her, and then the first message began.
+Sasagawa said she received three messages from the Virgin Mary in 1973, while the statue itself is reported to have continued weeping thereafter.

 Messages

-Sasagawa claimed to have started receiving the first of the messages from the Virgin Mary on July 6, 1973.
-Sasagawa described that when this happened, the statue became illuminated as it acknowledged her stigmata and hearing impairment.
-She was instructed to recite the prayer of the Handmaids of the Eucharist, which the Virgin Mary said would cure her deafness.
-The other reported messages ask for the praying of the rosary and to pray Acts of Reparation.
+Sasagawa claimed to have received the first message on July 6, 1973.
+She said the Virgin's statue became illuminated as it acknowledged her stigmata and hearing impairment.
+She was then instructed to recite the Prayer of the Handmaids of the Eucharist, which the Virgin Mary said would cure her deafness.
+The other reported messages ask for more praying of the Rosary and Acts of Reparation.

 The second message includes the following: "Many men in this world afflict the Lord.
 I desire souls to console Him to soften the anger of the Heavenly Father.
 I wish, with my Son, for souls who will repair by their suffering and their poverty for the sinners and ingrates."

 The third message was communicated on October 13, 1973.
-It was claimed that the statue became animated for an extended period and was witnessed by a number of nuns.
-The third Our Lady of Akita message is:
+It was also claimed that the statue became animate for an extended period, a phenomenon witnessed by several nuns.
+The content of the third message is: